 With our user-friendly tools, your organization can tap into our DeCAL methodology for impact measurement.
 DeCAL stands for:

 UpMetrics stands out because of our team of social sector experts.
-Through our managed services offering, you can tap into their expertise on:
+Through our managed services offering, you can tap into expertise on:

 Additionally, by working with UpMetrics, you can tap into the power of community by joining our Impact Learning Collectives (free for UpMetrics customers!).
 Or, if you're a grantmaking organization, you can sponsor the cost of the platform for a group of your grantees through our Cohort program.